daltonj/treccastweb/README.md

 ## Data
 ### Topics
  * NEW - [Evaluation topics for Year 2 V1.0](https://github.com/daltonj/treccastweb/tree/master/2020) - 25 primary evaluation topics in JSON and Protocol Buffer format.
-There are two versions, variants automatic and manual.
+There are two variants automatic and manual.

 ### Baselines
  * NEW - [BM25 + BERT baseline](https://github.com/daltonj/treccastweb/tree/master/2020/baselines) - We provide a BM25 + BERT reranked baseline run for the raw utterances, automatically rewritten utterances, and the manually rewritten utterances.